 Do either of those work for you?”

 Now be quiet and let the prospective patient talk.
 They could pick one of those dates or ask a question and that moves them forward to a YES!

-Want more strategies and game plan to convert your leads?
+Want more strategies and game plan to convert your leads and get ahead in the plastic surgery market?
 Then join me….

 Join me on my next Free Online Training

 on how to follow up on plastic surgery leads,